-From July 1, 2018, a preferential tax regime was introduced for small businesses in Georgia, according to which the turnover tax will be 1% instead of 5%.
-Preferential tax regimes in Georgia are an important incentive for small business development.
-In addition, the government has adopted the Estonian tax model, which does not have a corporate tax on the reinvestment of company income.
-It’s also possible to do business in tax-free zones.
-Low tax rates together with tax exemption and free industrial zones have turned Georgia into one of the most attractive and loyal tax jurisdictions in the world.
+A preferential taxation scheme for Small businesses in Georgia came into force on 1 July 2018.
+Following the changes, the usual 5% of income tax has been reduced to 1%.
+The preferential tax regimes in Georgia are considered as an essential incentive for small business development.
+What is more, the Georgian government has adopted the Estonian tax model, which does not have a corporate tax on the reinvestment of company income.
+This regime also makes it possible to do business in tax-free zones.
+The lowered taxation rates, alongside tax exemption incentives and free industrial zone in the country – have turned Georgia into one of the most attractive and loyal tax jurisdictions worldwide.

-- The excise tax is not a fixed amount.
+- The Excise Tax – not a fixed amount.

-This approach to payments allows residents and non-residents to form a profitable business in Georgia, which was difficult earlier when 22 types of tax were levied in the country.
+The updated Taxation Scheme allows residents and non-residents to develop a successful business in Georgia, which was very difficult in the past, considering 22 different types of tax.